···

 Sleep Debt

 Sleep clears the slate.
-Miss it and the fog builds up fast.
+Miss it and the haze builds up fast.

 Stress

-Ongoing stress is exhausting — even when nothing visible is happening.
+Ongoing tension is exhausting — even when nothing visible is happening.

 Overload